rharrison10/puppet_gitolite/README.markdown

 ### gitolite::hooks::post_recieve

-Installs a post-recieve hook script to be run on the repositories managed by `gitolite`.
+Installs a post-receive hook script to be run on the repositories managed by `gitolite`.

 ## Examples: